TshiamoTodd/super-vake-za/README.md

 2. Installation
 3. Project Structure
 4. Authentication with clerk
-5. File Upload with React Dropzone
-6. Storing Files in Firebase Firestore
+5. Database Schema
+6. API Endpoints
+7. Server Actions
+8. Payment Integration
-7. Running the Application
+9. Running the Application
-8. Deployment
+10. Deployment
+11. Conclusion

 # Introduction
 This Events Booking Application is built using Next.js and utilizes MongoDB with Mongoose as the Object Data Modeling (ODM) library.
 The application leverages UploadThing for cloud storage to upload event images and uses Stripe for processing ticket payments.
 Server actions are employed to handle API requests to the database.